Christofer2002/virtual-catalog/README.md

    ```

 2. Configure the database connection
-Open `appsettings.json` and update the connection string with your SQL Server credentials:
+Open `appsettings.json` and update the connection string with your PostgreSQL Server credentials:
 "ConnectionStrings": {
   "DefaultConnection": "Server=YOUR_SERVER;Database=VirtualCatalogDB;User Id=YOUR_USER;Password=YOUR_PASSWORD;TrustServerCertificate=true;"
 }